 The water molds, or Oomycota are similar in form to the bread molds (Zygomycota) with both groups being composed of coenocytic filaments, hyphae, that collectively form a mycelium but show no cellular specialization other than cells associated with reproduction.
 The group includes some important plant pathogens, including late blight of potato, sudden oak death syndrome and ‘damping off’ diseases.
-In spite of the name, they aren’t molds (fungi) and many are terrestrial not aquatic (although the representative probably most commonly seen, at least if you have an aquarium, is a white fuzz occurring on dead fish).
+In spite of the name, they aren’t molds (fungi) and many are terrestrial not aquatic (although the representative of the group that is most commonly seen, at least if you have an aquarium, is a white fuzz occurring on dead fish).
 Water molds were once grouped with the fungi because of morphology but they are now considered to be in the heterokont grouping that also includes brown algae and diatoms.

 Cellular Structure of Cellular Slime Molds

 During the unicellular part of cellular slime mold’s existence there obviously is no cellular differentiation, but when aggregation occurs the cells acquire different fates and one might consider this to be reflective of complex multicellularity.
 In particular, and of evolutionary significance, only some cells of the aggregate ultimately end up producing reproductive cells.
 Other cells, e.g., the cells in the stalk of the spore producing structure, contribute to reproductive success by elevating the spore producing structure but gain no evolutionary advantage for ‘doing a good job’ since they are not necessarily represented in the next generation.
-This is in contrast to the more normal production of multicellularity where all the cells of a multicellular organism are derivatives (and hence share a genetic composition) with the original ‘starter cell’, typically a zygote or a spore.
-Because of their relatively unusual path to multicellularity, the determinators of cell fate in cellular slime molds is an area of active study.
+This is in contrast to the more normal situation in multicellularity where all the cells of a multicellular organism are derivatives (and hence share a genetic composition) with the original ‘starter cell’, typically a zygote or a spore.
+Because of their unusual path to multicellularity, the determinators of cell fate in cellular slime molds is an area of active study.
 There are no obvious visual/structural differences between the cells of the slug or the fruiting structure but their positions are different, some are on the outside, some inside; some are near the front, some are behind.
 And position appears to be important in determining cell fate, including the position at the time of aggregation.
-Moreover, there is strong evidence that cell fate and ‘knowledge’ of position, is a result of communication via chemical signals, one of the criteria that workers consider to be a defining aspect of complex multicellularity.
+Moreover, there is strong evidence that cell fate and ‘knowledge’ of position is a result of communication via chemical signals, one of the criteria that workers consider to be a defining aspect of complex multicellularity.

 Cellular Structure of Algae

 Algae are an artificial grouping of aquatic photosynthetic eukaryotic organisms whose classification remains in some flux.
 Many algae are unicellular or are colonial (‘simple multicellularity’) and do not show any cellular specialization except for cells associated with sex and reproduction.
-Most of these organisms are small, microscopic, or barely visible to the naked eye.
+Most of these organisms are small: microscopic, or barely visible to the naked eye.
 But there are three groups of algae, colorfully named the red algae, brown algae and green algae, that include forms that are described as ‘macroalgae’.
 They are large (i.e., not microscopic, generally at least 0.1 m in extent) and with an organized structure, often consisting of organs: cylindric stems and branches, flattened blades, air sacs, root-like holdfasts and other features.
 Almost all of the brown algae and most of the red algae could be described this way.
-This form is proportionately less common in the green algae where many members are smaller and where a considerable number of forms are unicellular.
+This ‘macro’ form is proportionately less common in the green algae where many members are smaller and where a considerable number of forms are unicellular or colonial (filaments).
 Using the more lenient definitions of multicellularity, most macroalgae would be considered multicellular.
 Using more restrictive definitions, in particular requiring intercellular connections and communication that allows for cooperation between cells, substantially reduces the number of macroalgae that are considered ‘truly multicellular’.
 Nonetheless, it appears that rigidly defined complex multicellularity has evolved independently at least two times in each of the three macroalgae groups (along with three times in the fungi, one time in animals and twice in bacteria).

 This group used to be considered a phylum but now is considered as an entity further down the taxonomic scale (a class, or a family, or a level in between).
 While almost all brown algae are macroalgae, many lack cellular differentiation and an obvious tissue organization.
 The structure is basically filamentous, with the filaments branching and interacting with each other to form a distinct structure, similar to the way that certain fungi produce mushrooms out of hyphae.
 It appears that ‘true’ multicellularity, with the presence of cellular differentiation and tissues, has evolved twice in this group, once in a line that includes rockweed (Fucus) and once in a line that includes giant kelp (Laminaria).
 In both these groups there are distinct organs (holdfast, stipe, blade, air bladders) along with some cellular and tissue differentiation; in particular, there are cells specialized to allow for the long-distance movement of carbohydrates throughout the organism.
-These cells are analogous (not homologous!) with transport cells of vascular plants and have similar features: they are elongate cells with large diameters and with multiple trans-cellular connections between adjacent cells.
+These cells are analogous (not homologous!) with transport cells of vascular plants and have similar features: they are elongate cells with large diameters and with multiple trans-cellular cytoplasmic connections between adjacent cells.
 Another distinct cell type, also analogous with what is found in vascular plants, are cells with thickened cell walls that provide for structural integrity, allowing a large organism to hold together in spite of being pushed and pulled by ocean currents and/or waves.